What is Consciousness?

 Consciousness and the eternal soul

 How can we more inclusively define the ‘eternal soul’?
-It’s a phrase that can ostracize some, and take on simplistic to complex meanings for others.
+It’s a phrase that can ostracize some, and take on naive to complex meanings for others.
 We can find abundant references in literature and religion that discuss the eternal, ranging from the soaring poetic verses of intertwined lovers to the eternal nature of the universe or even of consciousness.

 In both science and in everyday life we often struggle with the concept of the eternal.
 For some it evokes skepticism, while for others it implies hope.
 But any perspective, whether deep or shallow, can confuse us with the notion that there is no beginning and no end, with the implication of neither Alpha nor Omega.
 How can that be?

-One of the monastery’s Founding Writers, Gerben T., touches on the eternal in his essays on Proust and Nietzsche.
+One of the monastery’s writers, Gerben T., touches on the eternal in his essays on Proust and Nietzsche.
 In Proust and the Eternal Soul, Gerben uses Proust’s concept of the eternal soul to suggest that to even begin to grasp the eternal, we’d be well advised to endeavor first to get a better understanding of the principle of Harmony.
 Gerben’s point is that if we are experiencing disharmony, then we need to look for the thing that offsets it, its polar opposite: harmony.
 This can become a practical and meaningful daily practice, as we constantly stretch ourselves to find harmony in any situation, circumstance or relationship.

 What is consciousness?